emerge-lang/compiler/design.md

 # My Dream Language

-* influenced by: Kotlin, D, Groovy, TypeScript, Java, Jai, PHP
+* influenced by: Kotlin, D, Rust, Groovy, TypeScript, Java, Jai, PHP

 ## Separating Software

-In dotlin, software is split up into modules.
+In Emerge, software is split up into modules.
 Every file is one module can contain an arbitrary number of declarations.
 The name of a module is derived from its relativ path to its source root: